en fr de

 Let’s imagine situations in which we might mediate across languages in real life...

 • A tourist in our city stops and asks us about a concert that is announced through a poster which is in the local language only.
-We read and give info to the tourist about the when, where, of the concert and other details he or she wants to know.
+We read the poster and give information to the tourist about when and, where the concert will take place and other details he or she wants to know.

 • A friend relays information from a magazine article in a foreign language in order to warn someone else about the dangers of smoking.